 In February 2004 my wife and I spent several days in Venice with my parents.
-We booked an old Venetian apartment through a website called Venetian-Rentals that was lavishly furnished with old books and paintings.
+We booked an old Venetian apartment through a website called Venetian-Rentals.
+It was lavishly furnished with old books and paintings.
 The plan for this trip was to get some fresh reference for me to do some new paintings of Italy.
+At the time I had no plans to paint the Rialto Fish Market.

 For Stage 2, I applied a mix of yellow, cadmium yellow and lemon yellow to set the right base tones for the sheeting which protects the market from the elements.
 The brush used was a Stratford & York size 20.